 (The award citations quoted are primarily those found in unit War Diaries or in East African General Routine Orders, as such citations are generally more comprehensive than those found in the London Gazette.)

-Article, images and maps contributed by Harry Fecit, MBE, TD
+Article, images and maps by Harry Fecit, MBE, TD

 Related articles on the WFA's website: